tom-seddon/b2/doc/wip/built_in_rom_images.md

 - `Electron MOS` - OS ROM

-Sideways ROMs:
+Sideways ROMs for the Plus 1: (use one or the other - they can't coexist)

-- `Advanced Plus 1/Plus 6 ROM` - support ROM for the Plus 1
+- `Advanced Plus 1/Plus 6 ROM` - modern support ROM for the Plus 1
+  (recommended, as it has a number of useful extra `*` commands)
+- `Plus 1 ROM` - original support ROM for the Plus 1 (provided in case of any incompatibilities)

+Sideways ROMs for the Plus 3:

 - `Plus 3 ADFS` - ADFS ROM for the Plus 3